Azyyyyyy/Pocketeer/README.md

 # [Pocketeer](https://code.ultz.ml/Ultz/Pocketeer)

-A UWP money manager.
-If you are viewing this on GitHub, please go [here](https://code.ultz.ml/Ultz/Pocketeer) to the new page.
-Issues and Pull Requests will get ignored here.
+If you are viewing this on GitHub, please go [here](https://code.ultz.ml/Ultz/Pocketeer) to the new page on our GitLab server.
+Issues and Pull Requests will get ignored on GitHub.

+Pocketeer is a UWP pocket money manager that is targeted at children that have an allowance for money.
+This app will let them see what money that they have to spend.
+Just make sure they remove the money from their account when they spend!